free office software

 Perfect for making DVDs, CDs, etc.

-If you need to burn disk images on DVDs, Blu-rays and the like but don't want to be besieged by millions of options, ImgBurn is a good bet.
-Skip its advanced mode and you've a fairly foolproof tool which seldom wastes your CDs.
+If you need to burn images from your computer onto a CD, DVD or Blu-ray, but don't want to be besieged by millions of options, ImgBurn is a good option.
+Skip its advanced mode and you've a fairly foolproof tool, meaning you won't waste discs.

 Download: